sup-11/hospital-readmission-analysis/README.md

 ## Business Problem

-Hospital readmissions can increase healthcare costs and may indicate a need for additional post-discharge support.
-This project analyzes hospital encounters involving patients with diabetes to identify factors associated with 30-day readmission and determine which patient groups may benefit from targeted follow-up care.
+Hospital readmissions are costly and can place additional strain on healthcare resources.
+This project examines hospital encounters involving patients with diabetes to understand what factors are linked to readmission within 30 days and identify patient groups that may need additional follow-up after discharge.

 ## Business Question